-DANIEL HALE: People would defend drones and defend the way that they’re used.
-They always say, you know, they protect American lives by not putting them in harm’s way.
+DANIEL HALE: The people who would defend drones and defend the way that they’re used, they always say, you know, they protect American lives by not putting them in harm’s way.
 Well, what they really do is they just embolden commanders.
-They embolden decision-makers.
-Because there is no threat.
+They embolden decision-makers, because there is no threat.
 There is no immediate consequence.
-They can do the strike and they can potentially kill this person that they’re so desperate to get and to eliminate because of how dangerous, potentially dangerous they could be to the U.S.
+They can do the strike, and they can potentially kill this person that they’re so desperate to get and to eliminate because of how dangerous, potentially dangerous, they could be to the U.S.

-DANIEL HALE: Personally, I just live every day trying to become more and more comfortable with the idea that it’s probably going to happen.
-That I’m probably going to get indicted, and I’m probably going to get charged with a crime and that there’s probably a real chance that I’ll have to fight to stay out of prison.
+DANIEL HALE: Personally, like I just live every day trying to become more and more comfortable with the idea that it’s probably going to happen, that I’m probably going to get indicted, and I’m probably going to get charged with a crime and that there’s probably a real chance that I’ll have to fight to stay out of prison.

 AMY GOODMAN: Those are the words of drone whistleblower Daniel Hale, who was arrested in Nashville on Thursday.
 After appearing in court, he was released under pretrial supervision.
 His next court hearing is May 17th.
 According to the Freedom of the Press Foundation, Hale is at least the sixth alleged journalistic source charged by the Trump administration over the past two years.

 JAMES RISEN: Well, I think I can’t comment specially on this case, but what I can say is that this is yet another escalation of the war on the press by the Trump administration.
-Donald Trump has taken the war on the press that George Bush and Barack Obama started and has now escalated it beyond anything we have ever seen.
-The Justice Department under Trump has been so thoroughly politicized that they are going after every possible whistleblower and reporter and any kind of leak that they can find in order to silence the press and silence whistleblowers who are trying to reveal the truth about both the national security state and other aspects of the Trump Administration.
+Donald Trump has taken the war on the press that George Bush and Barack Obama started and has now escalated it beyond anything we’ve ever seen.
+And the Justice Department under Trump has been so thoroughly politicized that they are going after every possible whistleblower and reporter and any kind of leak that they can find, in order to silence the press and silence whistleblowers who are trying to reveal the truth about both the national security state and other aspects of the Trump administration.

 AMY GOODMAN: Now, can you explain why it is you think he was arrested now?
 What they are alleging happened something like five years ago under the Obama Justice Department, which decided not to charge Daniel Hale.

-JAMES RISEN: That’s why I’m saying I think this is part of Trump’s escalation of the war on the press beyond anything we have seen before.
-They’re going back over every possible leak they can find, over every old open case and trying to escalate things beyond what Obama did.
-I think you saw that with the Julian Assange case, where the Obama administration had investigated him for years and never taken the final step of indicting him, and then the Trump Administration did so.
+JAMES RISEN: That’s why I’m saying I think this is part of Trump’s escalation of the war on the press, beyond anything we’ve seen before.
+They’re going back over every possible leak they can find, over every old open case, and trying to escalate things beyond what Obama did.
+You know, I think you saw that with the Julian Assange case, where the Obama administration had investigated him for years and never taken the final step of indicting him, and then the Trump administration did so.

-So I think you are seeing that the Justice Department, which has been under such enormous pressure from Trump on a wide range of issues, particularly the Russia investigation where he has constantly been pressuring one attorney general after another.
-I think that the Justice Department finds it much easier to give in to him on leak investigations than on other things.
-They are happy to go after journalists and their sources.
-And so they are satisfying Trump’s demand to punish the press for what he—he does not like bad press.
+So I think you’re seeing that the Justice Department, which has been under such enormous pressure from Trump on a wide range of issues, particularly the Russia investigation, where he has constantly been pressuring one attorney general after the another—I think that the Justice Department finds it much easier to give in to him on leak investigations than on other things.
+They’re happy to go after journalists and their sources.
+And so they’re satisfying Trump’s demand to punish the press for what he—you know, he doesn’t like bad press.
 He gets a lot of bad press.
-And so he is going after—he’s trying to punish the press in the ways that he knows he can.
+And so he’s going after—he’s trying to punish the press in the ways that he knows he can.

 AMY GOODMAN: You note that Daniel Hale faces up to 50 years in prison, while no one has been held accountable for the killing of civilians in drone strikes.
 Let’s specifically talk about what Daniel Hale is accused of revealing, what his time in Afghanistan was all about, the significance of his revelations.

-JAMES RISEN: I think one of the things we have to understand is that there has been virtually no debate in the United States over the drone program, over the assassination programs that the United States has engaged in, both in Afghanistan and Iraq and elsewhere, since the War on Terror began.
-And one of the only ways we understand what has happened is through the press and through disclosures from people in the government who have told us what the secret programs are like.
-If it wasn’t for people like Daniel Hale, whistleblowers who came forward, you would have virtually no understanding of the entire War on Terror, and in particular the drone strike program.
-It is only through the disclosures in the press that we have understood what is happening.
-And that is the only reason we’ve had any debate at all.
+JAMES RISEN: Yeah, I think one of the things we have to understand is that there’s been virtually no debate in the United States over the drone program, over the assassination programs that the United States has engaged in, both in Afghanistan and Iraq and elsewhere, since the “war on terror” began.
+And one of the only things that—the only ways we understand what has happened is through the press and through disclosures from people in the government who have told us what the secret programs are like.
+If it wasn’t for people like Daniel Hale, whistleblowers who came forward, you would have virtually no understanding of the entire “war on terror,” and in particular the drone strike program.
+It’s only through the disclosures in the press that we have understood what’s happening.
+And that’s the only reason we’ve had any debate at all.

 People in Congress have been very reluctant to engage in any kind of discussion of classified information until it’s in the press.
-And so most of the oversight that you see on these programs only comes because there have been disclosures in the press, that people have stepped forward with some courage to explain what has happened.
-If you look back, at the beginning, the entire War on Terror was classified, and it’s only through a lot of different disclosures in the press that we understand what the War on Terror has really been about.
+And so, most of the oversight that you see on these programs only comes because there have been disclosures in the press, that people have stepped forward with some courage to explain what’s happened.
+You know, if you look back, the entire—you know, at the beginning, the entire “war on terror” was classified.
+And it’s only through a lot of different disclosures in the press that we understand what the “war on terror” has really been about.

-And what we show, and this is the first time that there’s documentary evidence of this, is that the president gives the military a 60-day window to hunt down and kill these individuals.
-Ken Roth from Human Rights Watch pointed out today if the standard is that the people who are being targeted for assassination is that they represent an imminent threat, which is what the president says the U.S. policy is, then why do they have 60 days to do it?
+And what we show—and this is the first time that there’s documentary evidence of this—is that the president gives the military a 60-day window to hunt down and kill these individuals.
+Ken Roth from Human Rights Watch pointed out today, if the standard is that the people who are being targeted for assassination is that they represent an imminent threat, which is what the president says the U.S. policy is, then why do they have 60 days to do it?
 Why don’t they need to do it now, if it’s imminent?
-Well, that’s because they have redefined the term “imminent” to be so vague as to not even resemble its actual commonly understood definition.
+Well, that’s because they’ve redefined the term “imminent” to be so vague as to not even resemble its actual commonly understood definition.

-AMY GOODMAN: During his 2015 interview on Democracy Now!, I asked Jeremy Scahill about his sources for the Drone Papers exposé.
+AMY GOODMAN: During his 2015 interview on Democracy Now!, I asked journalist Jeremy Scahill about his sources for “The Drone Papers” exposé.

-It is also interesting that Jeremy references Chelsea Manning being in jail.
-That was then in 2015.
-She was sent back to jail; she just came out yesterday after 62 days, after a grand jury disbanded and she couldn’t be held any longer.
-But James Risen, if you can talk about the emphasis that media outlets around this country are putting on who was Daniel Hale, who did he leak the documents to, as opposed to the content of what he was leaking?
+It’s also interesting that Jeremy references Chelsea Manning being in jail.
+That was then, in 2015.
+She was sent back to jail.
+She just came out yesterday after 62 days, after a grand jury disbanded and she couldn’t be held any longer.
+But, James Risen, if you can talk about the emphasis that media outlets around this country are putting on who was Daniel Hale, who did he leak the documents to, as opposed to the content of what he was leaking?
 And what you’re saying at The Intercept?

 JAMES RISEN: Right.
-I think one of the things that for many years has really bothered me is the way the mainstream media covers leak investigation stories.
-They cover it as if there is a hunt for a criminal, rather than a story about whistleblowers coming forward to perform a public service.
-And that has always bothered me in the way the press covers these things.
-It is as if they are joining in with the Justice Department and the prosecutor in hunting down a bank robber or something.
+I think one of the things that for many years has really bothered me is the way the media, the mainstream media, covers leak investigation stories.
+They cover it as if there’s a hunt for a criminal, rather than a story about whistleblowers coming forward to perform a public service.
+And that’s always bothered me in the way the press covers these things.
+It’s as if they’re joining in with the Justice Department and the prosecutor in hunting down a bank robber or something.